The Place: Cambodia

 In modern times, Cambodia had become a way station for many outside influences, which have served to destabilize and wreck chaos upon the country.
 A colony of the French until just after World War Two, the government of Cambodia was later toppled and replaced by the American-friendly government of Lon Nol in order to aid in America’s war efforts in Vietnam.
 When America fled Southeast Asia, the government again was toppled and the country destabilized, creating a situation where the communists in the north -the Khmer Rouge -were able to seize power.
 Its leader was a man educated at French Universities and taking his model from the French revolution -Pol Pot.

 What then ensued was one of the most catastrophic genocides in the history of the world.
 The Khmer Rouge came into the city of Phnom Penh and evacuated everyone.
 They separated children from their parents and tried to create a utopian community in which the Khmer Rouge would serve as the collective family unit.
 This was to become an agrarian society where everybody was equal and worked side-by-side in the fields for the collective good.
-Intellectualism and city life were despised by this new mentality.
+Intellectualism and city life were despised within this new mentality.
 Phnom Penh -a city of more than a million people –became absolutely lifeless.

 Eventually, a paranoia developed within the party and the idealism began to take an ugly turn.
 People were killed for wearing eyeglasses, which signified somehow that they were intellectuals and an enemy of the people.
 One educated man with whom I spoke made an effort to hide his intelligence by defecating on himself each day as a means of protection.
 (After all, how smart could he be if he couldn’t even use the bathroom properly?)

-Fighting with the Khmer Rouge would continue until U.N. peacekeeping efforts forced the Khmer Rouge into remote areas of the country where the fighting was more isolated and controlled.
+Fighting with the Khmer Rouge would continue until U.N. peacekeeping efforts forced the Khmer Rouge into remote areas of the country, where the fighting was more isolated and controlled.

-Part of the peacekeeping effort was to hold an election in which Hun Sen lost to Prince Ranariddh.
+Part of the peacekeeping effort was to hold an election, in which Hun Sen lost to Prince Ranariddh.
 However, when Hun Sen threatened to start his own country with the support he enjoyed in the eastern part of Cambodia, the UN capitulated and created a power sharing government between both leaders.
 In a country whose political history is that of the warrior king, this was an effort that was bound to fail.
 In 1997 Hun Sen seized power completely, and has since remained the leader of the country.

 In 1996, hundreds of non-governmental agencies entered Cambodia as a result of the United Nations peacekeeping efforts.
 But the significantly higher wages of the employees of the NGOs created an inflationary pressure on the native population, so that many of the local people could no longer afford to live in their own country.
 As result, families resorted to such desperate means as selling their children as prostitutes to service the foreign community who were there to help them.